Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 * Creation Date: 2020-09-10
 * Author: *Raphaël BOICHOT*

 After considering many comparisons between the code V1 and real prints obtained with a recently bought Pocket Printer, I was still not satisfied by the result.
-The difficulty is that the printer add noise to the image at different length scales, what is particularly difficult to render with a fast code.
-So my new idea was to sample a collection of representative pixels of the different grayscales on a good quality images of isolated pixels printed with my printer.
+The difficulty is that the printer adds noise to the image at different length scales, what is particularly difficult to render with a fast code.
+So my new idea was to sample a collection of representative pixels of the different grayscales on a good quality scan of isolated pixels printed with my printer.

 Typically, there is no image available to print in Game Boy library that presents perfectly isolated pixels.
-My idea was to create a test case with my brand new SD printer :
+My idea was to create a test case with my brand new SD Game Boy printer code :

 https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer

-So I created this test image with isolated pixels of the three different grayscales :
+So I created this test image with isolated pixels of the three different grayscales (white is just ignored) :
 ![](./images/2020-09-10/Image_test.png)

-Then I scanned a printed of this image at 3600 dpi (sufficient to see the details of pixels) :
+Then I scanned a printing of this image at 3600 dpi (sufficient to see the details of pixels, each pixel beeing approx. 20x20 pixels on the scan) :
 ![](./images/2020-09-10/Image_test_printed.png)

-And I sampled manually a collection of 50 pixels of each level of grayscale :
+And I sampled manually a collection of 50 pixels of each level of grayscale (very boring task but quite rewarding at the end) :
 ![](./images/2020-09-10/Pixel_sample_3600dpi.png)

-The the Octave code just read a pixel on a pixel perfect image, pick a random pixel amonng the 50 of its own "color" and draw it on a new file with some overlapping.
-50 pixels of each color is not much but a pixel is a simple matrix of value.
-In consequence, to increase randomness each pixel itself is flipped or rotated randomly.
-Finally, the printing paper presents fibres that create vertical streaks of "ink" (thermal paper has no ink but you see the idea).
-So the code randomly decreases the intensity of printing along some streaks chosen randomly.
+Then the Octave code just reads a pixel on a pixel perfect image to get its color, pick a random pixel amonng the 50 of its own "color" and draw it on a new file with some overlapping.
+50 pixels of each color is not much, but a pixel is a simple matrix of value.
+In consequence, to increase randomness each pixel itself is flipped or rotated randomly so that more than 200 different pixels can be generated out of just 50.
+Finally, the real printing paper presents fibres that create vertical streaks of "ink" (thermal paper has no ink but you see the idea).
+So the code randomly decreases the intensity of printing along some streaks of limited length chosen randomly.
+Of course the code in it's present form can be improved, but the result is enough for my poor visual acuity.

 I choose to make a test case with a Chip Chip printed from Super Mario Deluxe :
 # The pixel perfect test case :